nicolasmurgueitio/nicolasmurgueitio.github.io/README.md

 3. **Do deprivation and threat differentially predict amygdala-vmPFC connectivity?
 A meta-analytic review.** We are currently reviewing whether deprivation and threat differentially predict amygdala-vmPFC connectivity across the current literature.
 4. **The role of the gut microbiome on emotional learning neural structure and function during infancy.** Using data from the BEE Study, we are using machine learning to exploring the association between the gut microbiome and neural structure and function related to emotional learning during infancy.

+To read further about some of these projects please visit my [OSF profile](https://osf.io/profile/?view_only=02023f70035a49e6b56eb969a50ae3ea), and I am working to make my code accesible and reproducible using [GitHub](https://github.com/nicolasmurgueitio)
 If you are interested in talking about my research you can contact me at: [jnicolas@email.unc.edu](mailto:jnicolas@email.unc.edu)